-Configure Application / RAMDISK Size for PiC, MMC for PC and MMC Digital Controls
+Configure Application/RAMDISK Size

 It is possible to change the memory configuration in the PiC, MMC for PC and MMC Digital controls.
 The default configuration is 256K of RAMDISK and 512K of Application memory.
 If you find it necessary to change the default configuration, use the Download Hex command from the Online menu available before any files are open.